Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We were pretty much alone by now.
 No one was at the lunch stop.
 Where was everyone??
 We saw several peregrinos pass us early on, and there was a young man at the albergue, but now, there was virtually no one on the road.
 What a change!

-After Burgo de Negral, we walked on long, country paved roads, through Vilacarpide one kilometer later, then Pacio, 3/4 kilometer after that, at a total of 23.5 kilometers.
+After O Burgo de Negral, we walked on long, country paved roads, up the hill after O Burgo de Negral, through Vilacarpide, one kilometer later and passing a picnic area in town, then Pacio, 3/4 kilometer after that, after a total of 23.5 (25.6) kilometers.

-The Cruceiro in the town of Pacio is right in front of the church, below.
+The Cruceiro in the town of Pacio, below, is right in front of the church, pictured next.
 I still tried to do my gratitude practice and I stopped to gaze at this church.

 The hórreos are now long and thin and of the Galician style, instead of the wider and square ones like we saw in Asturias.
 Here is a particularly charming one, below.